specialized806/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

   - [Organizational Messages Writer](/azure/active-directory/roles/permissions-reference#organizational-messages-writer)

-- **Approvers** anyone in your organization who will be designated a responsible party for approving customized messages must have one of these following admin roles assigned to them within Microsoft 365 admin center:
+- **Approvers** anyone in your organization who is designated a responsible party for approving customized messages must have one of these following admin roles assigned to them within Microsoft 365 admin center:

   - [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator)